OUR GUIDE TO BIRTHSTONES

 July

-The name Ruby comes from the Latin ‘ruber’ meaning red, but due to its rarity its very name inherently means ‘precious’.
-Indeed it is one of the most expensive gemstones as it rarer to find in exceptional quality.
+The name Ruby comes from the Latin ‘ruber’ meaning red, and it is one of the most expensive gemstones as it is rarer to find of exceptional quality.

 Peridot